 Your MSP contract isn’t just a formality.
 It’s the foundation of your IT support relationship.
 A well-written agreement protects your business, creates accountability, and ensures you receive the services you’re paying for.
 A poorly written one protects your MSP at your expense.

-If reviewing contracts isn’t your idea of a good time, or if you want an expert perspective on whether your agreement actually protects your interests, we’re here to help.
-At Mr. Fix IT Geeks, we specialize in MSP contract audits and accountability consulting.
-We review the fine print so you don’t have to, identifying gaps, risks, and negotiation opportunities that most business owners miss.
+At Mr. Fix IT Geeks, we’ve reviewed hundreds of MSP contracts for businesses across every industry.
+What we consistently find is troubling: vague language that benefits the provider, missing accountability measures, and fine print that makes it nearly impossible to hold anyone responsible when things go wrong.
+If reviewing contracts isn’t your idea of a good time, or if you want an expert eye on whether your agreement actually protects your interests, we’re here to help — we specialize in MSP contract audits and can identify the gaps, risks, and negotiation opportunities that most business owners miss.

 Ready to find out what your MSP contract is really saying?
 Schedule a free consultation with our team.
 We’ll review your agreement, explain what we find in plain English, and help you understand exactly what you’re paying for and what you should be getting in return.